 For more information: watch the Julien’s Auctions video, visit the Julien’s Auction website,

 and read articles at The Hollywood Reporter, Antique Trader, and Classic Hollywood Central.

-Check my Celebrity Houses page to see more I’ve featured, including Bette Davis’s Butternut Farm.
+Check my Celebrity Houses page to see more, including the Ozzie & Harriet House.